New to the Brown computing environment? Then you may find answers to your questions in this list of common inquiries.

 Q: When I activated my Brown account, I had to agree to a couple of policies before I could connect.
 Do they live someplace else in case I want to go back and see what I agreed to?

 A: Yes.
-They reside on the Computing Policies page.
+They reside on the OIT Policies page.

 A: The basic rule of thumb is "something hard for someone to guess but easy for you to remember".
 Details on Brown's minimum requirements and how to create a good password can be found in the document Create a Strong Password.